renard/papersave/README.md

 density you will need to use high resolution printer and scanner and may not be able to process the QR-Codes.

-Each block contain 512 characters.
+Each block contains 512 characters.
 This is a trade off between QR-Code density and number of QR-Code to process.
 It worked fine with a laser printer and a 600dpi scanner.